Section Three: Rating Examination Papers, Recording Scores, and Providing Academic Intervention Services

 Machine Scoring of Regents Exams

 Before answer sheets are machine scored, several samples must be both machine scored and hand scored to ensure the accuracy of the machine-scoring process.
 All discrepancies must be rectified before student answer sheets are machine scored.
 When the machine scoring is completed, a sample of the answer sheets must be rescored manually to verify the accuracy of the machine-scoring process.
-Instances of students receiving incorrect scores because of inaccuracies in machine scoring have been found during the Department review of answer papers.

 For the RCT in Writing, at least three teachers must rate the answer papers.
 All other RCTs should be rated by two teachers to ensure the accuracy of the scores.
 For all RCTs, the number of credits allowed for each open-ended response must be clearly marked on the answer sheet.
 The procedures to be followed when scoring the answer papers for the RCTs are included in the directions for administering and scoring provided with each of the tests.